josemarsilva/study-database/oracle/performance/README.md

 ```

-## II.99.
-Quick Wins, Blogs, Vlogs, etc
+## II Cheatsheet.99: Quick Wins, Blogs, Vlogs, etc

-## II.99.a.
+## II Cheatsheet.99.a.
 Default Simple Response, Quick Wins, What should you do

 * **Scenario**:
   * Usefull when ... someone asks you what do you do to improve performance